-Highlands and Islands Airports own and operate 11 airports within Scotland.
-The diverse nature of each airport’s operation presents unique challenges to the Chief Fire Officer and his team to ensure compliance with legislation and regulation.
-The principle objectives of HIA Fire Serviceare to save lives in the event of an aircraft accident or incident and to reduce damage to property and the environment.
-The diverse nature of the operation requires unique solutions to the many challenges it presents and this is achieved through partnership with the various departments and external organisations.
+The principle objectives of the HIAL Airport Fire Service are to save lives in the event of an aircraft accident or incident and to reduce damage to property and the environment.
+The diverse nature of these operations require unique solutions to the many challenges presented and this is achieved through partnership working with internal departments and external stakeholders.

-The Chief Fire Officer is based at Inverness Head Office and is responsible for developing and reviewing Policy and Procedures in partnership with the airport fire managers.
-The Airport Fire management team comprise of team members from all of the 11 airports from the Group.
+The Chief Fire Officer is based at Head Office at Inverness Airport and is responsible for developing and reviewing Policy and Procedures in partnership with the Airport Fire Managers and their teams from each of the group’s 11 airports.